mozilla/wpt-sync/README.md

 You can pass additional flags to the entrypoint after the `wptsync_dev` part, like `... --entrypoint "/app/venv/bin/pytest" wptsync_dev -x`

+### Volumes to --mount

+See the VOLUMES directive in the Dockerfile for information about what volumes it's expecting.

 ### Permissions